 Approved for professional Continuing Education credit by NCBTMB, AMTA, ABMP, many state and provincial agencies, and for credit towards Certification in Advanced Myofascial Techniques (CAMT).

-One of the newest Advanced Myofascial Techniques workshops presents a simple “grand unified theory” of intra-segmental pelvic dynamics that will help you address:
+One of the newest Advanced Myofascial Techniques workshops will presents a simple “grand unified theory” of intra-segmental pelvic dynamics, ligament function, and pain perception that will help you address:

 Suggested preparation: completion of our "Pelvis, Hip, & Sacrum" or "Spine, Ribs, & Low Back" course (via seminar or DVD) is highly recommended (though not required) preparation for this course.
-Order the DVDs at a discount from Advanced-Trainings.com during your registration.
+Order those videos/DVDs at a discount from Advanced-Trainings.com during your live-course registration.

-Prerequisite: This course is limited to trained practitioners and students of hands-on body therapies (for example, Bodyworkers, Physical Therapists, Rolfers, Chiropractors, Structural Integration Practitioners, Massage Therapists, Neuro-Muscular Therapists, and other somatic practitioners).
+Prerequisite: This course is intended for trained practitioners and students of hands-on body therapies (for example, Bodyworkers, Physical Therapists, Rolfers, Chiropractors, Structural Integration Practitioners, Massage Therapists, Neuro-Muscular Therapists, and other somatic practitioners).
 Students of these disciplines with at least 250 hours of hands-on training and/or instructor approval may also be accepted.
 Feel free to contact us directly about prerequisites or course content.

 |Each day typically provides 8 NCBTMB, ABMP, AMTA, IASI and State Board CEU's.
 Approved for Advanced Myofascial Certification (CAMT) credits.
 These workshops are also approved for CE/CME credits for Physical Therapists, Physical Therapy Assistants, Certified Rolfers, and many other types of credit (check with your association or agency for any special conditions or type of credit earned).
 Click here for a summary of CE approvals.|